chuxubank/emacs.ahk/README.md

 # emacs.ahk
-This tiny script allows you to use the emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.
-The maintainer has used this script since 2007 and has verified that it works effectively for various kinds of applications.
+Allows you to use emacs-like key bindings on Windows environment.

+This script is written in AutoHotkey (AHK) and has been maintained since Sep 21, 2007.

 ## Supported keybindings
 <table>
   <tr>
     <th>Keybinding</th>
-    <th>Emacs Lisp Function</th>
+    <th>Function(Emacs Lisp)</th>
   </tr>
 <tr>
 <td>C-Space</td>